-Ronaldo still has 25 goals this season and 50 points in the standings for the most goals in Europe, putting him in second place.
+Both players moved on to 23 league goals for the season and 46 points in the standings for the most goals in Europe.

 READ MORE: Champions League all-time top scorers

-Ronaldo is on a run of nine goals from his last nine appearances (eight starts) in Serie A despite his blank against Genoa.
+Ronaldo is on a run of nine goals from his last nine appearances (eight starts) in Serie A and Juve were beaten 1-0 without him on Sunday.

 Ronaldo continues to hold an advantage over Messi of two goals, with Lewandowski 12 better off than the Barcelona star in the Golden Shoe rankings.

-Paul Onuachu of Genk has 27 goals and would be comfortably clear sitting second in the standings if he played in a major league with a better weighting for points.
+Paul Onuachu of Genk has 29 goals and would be comfortably clear sitting second in the standings – rather than his current position of seventh - if he played in a major league with a better weighting for points.

-Despite his injury, Lewandowski looks like he will be the eventual winner of the European Golden Shoe race.
+Lewandowski looks like he will be the eventual winner of the European Golden Shoe race even though he has had a prolonged injury absence.

-Still holding a lead of 20 points on Ronaldo with the number of remaining matches decreasing, Lewandowski is on track to win his first Golden Shoe trophy.
+Still holding a lead of 20 points on Ronaldo, Bayern star Lewandowski is on track to win his first Golden Shoe trophy as we hit the final weeks of the campaign.

-Should he succeed, Lewandowski would become the first Bundesliga winner since 1972.
+Lewandowski would become the first Bundesliga winner since 1972 if he does hold on to his advantage.

 2020/21 EUROPEAN GOLDEN SHOE STANDINGS